oslokommune/okdata-cli/doc/pubreg.md

 okdata pubreg create-key
 ```

-Note that due to how Maskinporten works, the expiration date of every existing
-key will be updated to today's date when creating a new key.
-Digdir is looking
-into a fix for this issue.

 Each client can hold a maximum of five keys.
 After reaching that limit, old keys
 have to be [deleted](#deleting-a-client-key) to make room for new ones.